chunky-dev/chunky/README.md

 <details>
 <summary><strong>Which Minecraft versions are supported?</strong></summary>

-> Starting with Chunky 2.4.0, we support Minecraft 1.2 or later, including 1.17 worlds with increased height.
+> Starting with Chunky 2.4.0, we support Minecraft 1.2-1.17 worlds and Cubic Chunks for Minecraft 1.10-1.12 worlds.
 >
-> We add new blocks shortly after a new Minecraft snapshot is released.
+> We typically add new blocks shortly after a new Minecraft snapshot is released.
 Use the latest Chunky snapshot to render them until a new Chunky version is released.
 </details>

 <details>